Data Finder Portal | SHAPE

 Substance Abuse and Mental Health Data Archive Treatment Episode Data Set: Admissions (TEDS-A) is a national data system of annual admissions to substance use treatment facilities.
 A sibling data system—Treatment Episode Data Set: Discharges (TEDS-D)—collects data on discharges.
 TEDS-A contains records on admissions of people aged 12 and older, and includes information on admission demographics (for example, age, sex, race/ethnicity, employment status) and substance use characteristics (for example, substances used, age at first use, route of use, frequency of use, number of prior admissions).
 TEDS-A records represent admissions rather than individuals, as a person may be admitted to treatment more than once. https://www.datafiles.samhsa.gov/dataset/treatment-episode-data-set-admissions-2020-teds-2020-ds0001

-Small Area Health Insurance Estimates (SAHIE) Program The U.S. Census Bureau’s Small Area Health Insurance Estimates program produces the only source of data for single-year estimates of health insurance coverage status for all counties in the U.S. by selected economic and demographic characteristics. https://www.census.gov/programs-surveys/sahie.html
+Small Area Health Insurance Estimates (SAHIE) Program The U.S. Census Bureau’s Small Area Health Insurance Estimates (SAHIE) program produces the only source of data for single-year estimates of health insurance coverage status for all counties in the U.S. by selected economic and demographic characteristics. https://www.census.gov/programs-surveys/sahie.html

 National Vital Statistics System The National Vital Statistics System (NVSS) provides the most complete data on births and deaths in the United States. https://www.cdc.gov/nchs/nvss/index.htm